 You will have the opportunity to participate in the daily celebration of Holy Communion and to understand more fully the body of Christ.
 You will experience God’s grace through the prayers and acts of anonymous service offered by the Emmaus community.
 You will leave with an experience of Christian love in action that will equip you for new levels of grace-filled service and leadership.

 What is the history of the Walk to Emmaus and Chrysalis?

-The Walk to Emmaus is an adaptation of the Roman Catholic Cursillo (pronounced cur-SEE-o) Movement, which originated in Spain in 1949.
+The Walk to Emmaus originated in Spain in 1949 and is an adaptation of the Roman Catholic Cursillo (pronounced cur-SEE-o) Movement.
 Cursillo de Cristianidad means “little course in Christianity.”
 The original Cursillo leaders designed the program to empower persons to transform their living and working environments into Christian environments.
 During the 1960s and 1970s, the Episcopalians and Lutherans, along with several nondenominational groups, such as Tres Dias, began to offer Cursillo.
 In 1978, The Upper Room of the General Board of Discipleship adapted the program for a primarily Protestant audience and began to offer it under the name The Upper Room Cursillo.
 In 1981, The Upper Room made further adaptations and changed the name of the program to The Upper Room Walk to Emmaus.
 In 1984, The Upper Room developed a youth expression of Emmaus called Chrysalis.